CMU-MCDS-Capstone-LLM/LSP-Repograph/README.md

     - [x] Create a custom jedi server by copying from the original jedi server's code

-    - [ ] Parametrize the custom jedi server with init param
+    - [x] Parametrize the custom jedi server with init param

 - [ ] Make the return value in simple-coding-tools typed.
 Define data classes repr the returned value

   This significantly helps with providing better prompt to ai agent.

 - [ ] Integrate with SWE-Agent as a tool

+### TODO Items not planned for Capstone

+Mainly due to time limit, some features won't be supported within the scope of Capstone.

+- [ ] What about overloaded methods (same method name w/ diff parameters)?

+  Overloaded method's definition location won't be returned by `textDocument/definition` with jedi-language-server.

+  Ideally, all overloads should be returned.

 ## Overview